guettli/why-i-like-django-and-sap/README.md

 Docs are available in SAP itself via tcode ABAPDOCU.
 In Python/Django you can download the docs as HTML files.
 At least you could in the past.
 I guess today nobody still downloads docs.
 Most developers have a permanent and fast internet connection.

+Both Django/Python and SAP are open source.
+That was a joke.
+SAP is not open source, but it has "accesible code".
+You can view and debug ABAP inside SAP.
+That's different if you compare this to other ERP vendors.
+I like this feature.
+Of course I like open source software with an active community more than commercial software which allows me to look at the code.